-The current AFRIMETS strategy prioritizes building food safety testing capacity across Africa through training, reference material production, and proficiency testing, aligning with the Africa Continental Free Trade Area (AfCFTA) objectives.
-A PTB-funded AFRIMETS project will see collaboration among African NMIs (INRAP, KEBS, NIS, NMIE, NMISA) to develop a cassava reference material with assigned values for hydrocyanic acid and key food contaminants (heavy metals, mycotoxins, pesticides) identified by the African Union and the Africa CODEX Standards Committee.
-These efforts will continue to align with CODEX Alimentarius, African Union Commission studies, African Organization for Standardization, and Africa Codex Committee commodity standards.
+The AFRIMETS strategy is currently focused on food safety testing and capacity building through training, relevant reference material production and proficiency testing initiatives.
+These projects aim to establish capabilities in support of the Africa Continental Free Trade Area (AfCFTA) goals.
+In this vein, an AFRIMETS project funded through the PTB will see NMIs within Africa (INRAP, KEBS, NIS, NMIE and NMISA) collaborate on the value assignment of a cassava reference material for assignment of hydrocyanic acid and priority food contaminants (heavy metals, mycotoxins and pesticides) as defined through the African Union, and the Africa CODEX Standards Committee.
+Activities will continue to align with CODEX Alimentarius food safety regulations, the African Union Commission (AUC) studies, African Organization for Standardization (ARSO) and Africa Codex Committee (ACC) Commodity Standards under development.